rule86ofinternet/xray-texturepack-wiiu/README.md

 ...
 Europe, create a folder named 00050000101d7500 in the sdcafiine folder.
 ...
 Japan, create a folder named 00050000101dbe00 in the sdcafiine folder.

-now, **unzip** the file, and put the x-ray folder in the correct region game folder. and it's done ! now start your game and select x-ray.
+now, **unzip** the file, and put the x-ray folder (the one who lead directly to content) in the correct region game folder. and it's done ! now start your game and select x-ray.
 If you don't want to load the texture pack, just hit **B** to skip texture packs selection.